rianoc/parse_blog/parse.md

 ### Don't do the same work twice (.Q.fu)

-There are commonly fields which we cannot parse natively.
+There are often fields which we cannot parse natively.
 Completing these custom string manipulations can be a computationally intensive task.
 One way to avoid this is by applying the function once per distinct item and mapping the result.
 For this reason it is only of benefit when the data has a smaller number of distinct elements in it.
 .i.e suitable for dates but not unique timestamps etc.

 `.Q.fu` is the inbuilt function which provides simplifies this task